Disparate Impact Discrimination

 History of Disparate Impact Discrimination

-Disparate impact discrimination is a legal theory first recognized by the courts.
-In addressing a Title VII discrimination case, the U.S. Supreme Court said that the burden of proof shifted to the employer once the employee (past or present) or job applicant was able to prove that a particular employment practice caused a disparate impact on their protected class.
+Disparate impact discrimination is a legal theory recognized by the courts.
+The Supreme Court said that the burden of proof shifted to the employer once the employee was able to prove that a particular employment practice caused disparate treatment of their protected class.

 Proving Disparate Impact

-Age-related disparate impact discrimination cases are often even more difficult because different laws apply to protect individuals from discrimination on the basis of age.
-Under these laws, employees can still establish age discrimination on the basis of a disparate impact, but the law provides more leniency to employers defending their practices.
+Age-related discrimination cases are difficult because different laws protect individuals from discrimination based on age.
+Employees can still establish age discrimination based on a disparate impact under these laws, but employers have more leniency in defending their practices.

-Want to Learn More About Disparate Impact Discrimination?
-Talk to a Lawyer
+Want To Learn More About Disparate Impact Cases?
+Talk to an Employment Discrimination Lawyer

 Next Steps